elegentair/end-of-the-world-text-game/README.md

 # end-of-the-world-text-game
-THIS WILL ONLY RUN ON WINDOWS XP AND HIGHER        HAS TO BE ON WINDOWS please report any bugs
+this only works on windows xp and higher only windows please report any bugs in the issues.